 Information Competency | Writing Intensive

 Recommended preparatory course: Jour100 or equivalent

-Service Learning and Civic Engagement: During Fall 2019, students will virtually collaborate with NewseumED in Washington, DC to apply the knowledge and skills they learn in the course to solve real-world problems.
+Service Learning and Civic Engagement: During Fall 2020, students will virtually collaborate with NewseumED in Washington, DC to apply the knowledge and skills they learn in the course to solve real-world problems.
 Students facilitated a Disinformation Teach-In and developed Student Voice projects to raise awareness about news literacy.
 These projects continued the service-learning partnership begun in Fall 2018 when Jour365 students facilitated a California Voter Forum to inform their peers about the mid-term election candidates and issues.
 Check out the California Voter Forum and Student Voice projects from Fall 2018 and Spring/Fall 2019.
 While we are not collaborating with NewseumED this semester, we will participate in a webinar.

 Overall Learning Goal: Students will learn to empower themselves with critical thinking skills to cope with the barrage of news and information in the hyper-connected media ecosystem of print, broadcast, digital and social media.
 Special attention on the role of the First Amendment and the Fourth Estate in a digital democracy, and the responsibility of citizens to keep informed and actively participate in the democratic process in American society.